Having trouble with your Chromecast? Don't worry, your question may be answered below. If your question isn't covered, try to troubleshoot your issue.

 After one minute, reboot your Chromecast device by following the steps below that match the sender device you’re using:

-- Mobile Device: Open your Google Home app Select your Chromecast device card > Tap the Menu button in the top right corner > Tap Settings > Tap the more button in the top right corner > Tap Reboot.
+- Mobile Device: Open your Google Home app Select your Chromecast device Settings More button in the top right corner Reboot.

 - Open the Google Home app.